-Meghan Markle And Prince Harry Are NOT Yet Engaged, Palace Hasn’t Made Official Announcement
+Much Of The Media Is Printing Presumptive Headlines Trying To Be First To Share #Royal Engagement

 — ELLE Magazine (US) (@ELLEmagazine) November 24, 2017

-The Daily Mail has published false headlines, and their current posting puts a Meghan Markle, Prince Harry engagement announcement on Tuesday, but there is no indication that this is true.
+The Daily Mail has published misleading headlines, and their current posting puts a Meghan Markle, Prince Harry engagement announcement on Tuesday, but there is no indication that this is true.
 Their current position is a full backpedal, saying that they reported correctly that the Meghan Markle, Prince Harry announcement was supposed to take place last week, but “palace leaks” made them reschedule.
-Hmmm.

 “Theresa May cleared her diary on Thursday expecting an announcement on Prince Harry and Meghan Markle’s engagement – but the couple wrong-footed the Prime Minister.”